-The source of our water is groundwater from four wells located in the community.
+The source of our water is groundwater from four wells located within the city.
 The wells draw from the Floridan aquifer, one of the world's most protected sources.
 Our water is chlorinated for disinfection purposes.
-In 2015 the Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated three potential sources of contamination with a low to moderate susceptibility level.
+In 2017 the Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated four potential sources of contamination, considered to present Low - High susceptibility levels.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.